girl in the window

 Dylan brought another bowl of cereal to his daughter the following morning.
 He also sent food to his wife and son, who were still self-quarantining in their respective bedrooms.
 The father was the only one in the house with a limited amount of freedom.
 Should Coby, in fact, have the virus, Dylan would no doubt be relied upon to take charge of things and care for his family.

-"Mommy said I can go out and play on the swings today," Lori Ann announced when her father returned for the empty cereal bowl and spoon.
+"Mommy said I can go out and play on the swings today," Lori Ann informed her father when he returned for the empty cereal bowl and spoon.

 "That's a great idea.
 You don't want to stay inside all day.
 You need some sunshine, fresh air and exercise."

-The little girl dressed quickly and hurried down the hall, through the kitchen and out the back door.
+The child dressed quickly and hurried down the hall, through the kitchen and out the rear door.
 She was disappointed when she found the backyard play area deserted, having secretly hoped the stranger outside her window would be there waiting for her.

 Dylan sat at his desk with the window open, one ear listening to the creaking of the swing as his daughter swung back and forth.

-"Hello?" she called into her neighbor's wooded yard.
+"Hello?" she yelled into her neighbor's wooded yard.
 "Are you there?"

 "Lori Ann?" her attentive father called, looking out his window to make sure no one had entered the yard.
 "Is everything all right?"